crow-004/musical-chairs-game/WHITEPAPER.md

 The project is built with a modern, containerized architecture to ensure reliability, security, and scalability.

 *   **Backend:** Written in **Go**, handling all real-time game logic, user sessions, and WebSocket communication.
 The source code is currently proprietary to protect our unique implementation.
-*   **Smart Contracts:** **Solidity** contracts deployed on the Arbitrum network manage the core game rules, fund management, and referral logic.
+*   **Smart Contracts:** **Solidity** contracts deployed on the Arbitrum and Base networks manage the core game rules, funds, and referral logic.
 In the spirit of Web3, all smart contracts are **open-source (MIT License)** and verified on-chain.
 You can review the code in our [contracts repository](https://github.com/crow-004/musical-chairs-contracts).
 *   **Frontend:** Built with vanilla **JavaScript, HTML, and CSS** for a lightweight, fast, and universally responsive user experience.
 *   **Infrastructure:** The entire application is containerized using **Docker** and orchestrated with **Docker Compose**, running behind an **Nginx** reverse proxy for security and performance.